In this article, you’ll learn how to print multiple slides on one page in Microsoft PowerPoint, which works in all versions of PowerPoint.

 - Click Print

-- Choose a location to save the PDF on your computer
+- Choose a location to save your PDF

 - Name your file

 Doing so prints your slides as PDF handouts that you can distribute to your audience.